How anime took off in the United States

-It’s fair to say that anime, especially in the United States, has somewhat of a negative image.
+It’s fair to say that anime, especially in the United States, has somewhat of a complicated image.
 This may be partially due to what’s called, in the lexicon, a “weeb” (short for weeaboo): someone obsessed with Japanese culture, arguably to the point of wanting to be Japanese themselves.
 Most commonly, it connotes an obsession with the food, language, and imagery of Japanese culture, often fed by a prospectively unhealthy (and sexualized) consumption of anime.

-This image has become distended to anime viewership broadly, especially in the United States, where cartoons are seen as childish.
+This image has become distended to anime viewership broadly, especially in the United States, where cartoons are largely seen as childish.
 Thus, the peripheral view of anime, like all stereotypes and quick glances, isn’t enticing to a large demographic on its surface.

 Although insulated within this exterior image, anime is a multi-billion dollar global industry.
 It includes fans from musicians Thundercat and Vampire Weekend’s Ezra Koenig to Oregon’s tourism agency and Keanu Reeves.
 Much more than just a few recent shows, anime is a juggernaut of cultural exportation and trans-media marketing, which has made it one of the most profitable media ecosystems in the world.